A Guide to Security Awareness Training for Businesses

 Why Security Awareness Education and Training Is Important Within Organizations

-The vast majority of cyberattacks happen to small and medium-sized businesses.
-In fact, 60% of small businesses fold within six months of a cyberattack.
-For organizations that have experienced a data breach or ransomware attack, the benefits of security awareness training couldn’t be more clear.
-But for organizations that only run Security Awareness Training to remain compliant, or businesses/security teams that have never run an employee training program, the benefits may seem abstract.
-With many organizations facing understaffed IT and security departments with limited time and budget, it’s smart to ask, “Do the benefits of Security Awareness Training outweigh the costs?”.
+Most cyberattacks target small and medium-sized businesses.
+In fact, 60% of small businesses shut down within six months of a cyberattack.
+For organizations that have had a data breach or ransomware attack, the value of security awareness training is clear.
+However, for those that only provide training to comply with regulations, or for businesses that have never offered employee training, the benefits might seem less obvious.

 Is Free Security Awareness Training Okay for My Business?